-AeroVironment Incorporated, Monrovia, California, was awarded a $15,909,962 cost-plus-fixed-fee contract modification to provide logistical support for the small unmanned aircraft system.
+AAI Corporation, Hunt Valley, Maryland, was awarded an $11,074,078 cost-plus-fixed-fee contract for the engineering services in support of the Shadow 200 unmanned aerial systems.
 The U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity.

 The Missile Defense Agency (MDA) is announcing the award of a sole source cost-plus-incentive-fee with technical/schedule performance incentives contract modification to Lockheed Martin Mission Systems and Sensors, Moorestown, New Jersey.
 The total value of this modification is $6,578,419, increasing the total contract value from $176,695,539 to $183,273,958.
 This modification accounts for the award of contract line item numbers (CLINs) 0002 and 0003 for integration of the Aegis weapon system hardware onto skids to include the computer processing suite, spy transmitter and signal processor.

 SRI International, Menlo Park, California, was awarded an $18,987,583 cost-plus-fixed-fee contract for the necessary support, material and equipment to continue operations of an existing advanced penetrating radar system.
 Work will be performed in Iraq, with an estimated completion date of May 31, 2012.
 The U.S. Army Corps of Engineers, Vicksburg, Mississippi, is the contracting activity.

 Kongsberg Defence and Aerospace AS, Kongsberg, Norway, was awarded a $9,620,730 firm-fixed-price contract for the procurement of 52 spare parts in support of the Common Remotely Operated Weapon Station II.
 The U.S. Army Contracting Command, Warren, Michigan, is the contracting activity.